 Apartments and offices are still available.
 The lure of downtown living, however, isn't especially compelling in a town of only 4,000 people.

 Nevada City also had two firehouses.
 Here's one of them: Pennsylvania Engine Co.
 No 2, from 1861.

 The Nevada Theater, which claims to be the oldest in California, opened in 1865, closed in 1957, but reopened in 1968.
 Mark Twain appeared here.

 The town went through a Deco phase, for example updating its old city hall.

 The Nevada County courthouse is similarly from the '30s.

 And now Downieville, county seat of Sierra County.
 We're 48 twisting miles from Nevada City--a remote part of the state by California standards.
-The whole county has only a bit over 3,000 people, and Downieville claims only a tenth of them.
+The whole county has only a bit over 3,000 people, and Downieville has a tenth of them.
 Here's the Hirschfeldter Building, built in the early 1850s as a hardware store but operating as a grocery since 1900.

-And here's downtown's Craycroft Building, built after the 1852 fire that levelled the whole town.
+And here's downtown's Craycroft Building, built after an 1852 fire that leveled the whole town.
 Sierra County was carved out of Yuba County in that same year, however, and Downieville immediately became the county seat.
 The Craycroft Building has served as courthouse, Masonic lodge, newspaper office, restaurant, and jail.
 The town's gold-producing history was short, however, and by 1860 many of the miners had left for Virginia City.
 Notice the bridge at the far right.